SuperPsycho4347/library/README.md

 # Introduction:
-A project mean to simulate a library, using HTML, CSS & JS.
+A project meant to simulate a library, using HTML, CSS & JS.